 From these three limits we may conclude:

-* Bandwidth limits the symbol rate * Signal to Noise ratio limits the number of bits per symbols * Together, these two limits set the limit on our total data rate
+* Bandwidth limits the symbol rate* Signal to Noise ratio limits the number of bits per symbols

 * If we exceed any of these limits, we will encounter an unacceptable number of errors.